 In addition to the alpine skiing options at Mt.
-Bachelor and Hoodoo Ski Area, Bend offers a multitude of winter activities like snowshoeing, sledding, ice skating, Nordic skiing, snowmobiling and fat bike opportunities, all fantastic and fun family outing options!
+Bachelor, Hoodoo Ski Area, and Willamette Pass, Bend offers a multitude of winter activities like snowshoeing, sledding, ice skating, Nordic skiing, snowmobiling and fat bike opportunities, all fantastic and fun family outing options!

 Want to really mix things up this winter?
-Channel your inner Jack London and bring your own pup with you on designated skijoring trails.
-Or when we get enough snow in town, bring your Nordic skis down to the Old Mill District (see above) and enjoy the river trail in a whole new way!
+When we get enough snow in town, bring your Nordic skis down to the Old Mill District (see above) and enjoy the river trail in a whole new way!

 Virginia Meissner Sno-Park